Flaventino/AzureDataLakeIntermediate/README.md

 * Two service principals each one with its own configured secret.
     + One in charge to secure keyvault access and querrying.<br>
     To do so, ensure yourself to go to the "access policies" section of the keyvault<br>
-    in order to grant a "get" access only of this service principal over the keyvault.
+    in order to grant "get" and "set" accesses only of this service principal over the keyvault.
+    You also need to give the service principal a "reader" role onto the keyvault.
+This is defined on "Access Control (IAM)" of the keyvault.
     + One for monitoring secure access to the data lake.
     So, once the service principal is in place, do not forget to give it a "Storage Blob Data Contributor" role.
     To do so, simply go to the datalake, under "Access control (IAM)", select "add" then the role and select the service principal.